samanthaming/samanthaming.com/content/tidbits/46-css-not-selector.md

 ---
 title: CSS :not Selector
 description: Instead of using 2 different selectors to assign styling and then another to negate it.
-Use the :not selector for more precise selection...
+Use the :not selector for more precise selection.
 tags: [css]
 order: 46
 createdAt: 2019-2-2